mariorod98/ObsidianVault/🌱 Seedbox/UE4 Networking.md

 In C++, the replication is done using the [[UE4 Macros|UPROPERTY]] *Replicated*.
 And implementing in the cpp file the method *GetLifeTimeReplicatedProps*.

+**To use Replication in C++, you must include the header Net/UnrealNetwork.h somewhere in your project.**

 ```cpp
 // AMyActor.h
 UPROPERTY(Replicated)